AUTISTIC COMMUNICATION, ENGAGEMENT, AND RELATIONSHIPS

 Doctoral Student

-Rachael McKinnon, M.A., M.Ed. is a doctoral student in the Teaching, Curriculum and Society department of the Boston College Lynch School of Education and Human Development.
+Yueyang Shen, M.Ed. (she/her) is a doctoral student in the teaching Curriculum, and society department of the Boston College Lynch School of Education and Human Development.

 Read More